deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/ADDING_NODE.md

 or you assume there are other problems that may be related to the `node-manager` module, check the logs of the `bashible` service.
 The `bashible` service runs on each node managed by the `node-manager` module.

-To view the logs of the `bashible` service, run the following command:
+To view the logs of the `bashible` service, run the following command on the node:

 ```shell
 journalctl -fu bashible